topliceanu/sum/Readme.md

 	var sum = require( 'sum' );
 	var anotherBigString = "...";
 	var abstract = sum({
+		/**
+		 * `corpus`: String - is the string you want to summarize */
+		'corpus': anotherBigString,

+		/**
+		 * `nSentences`: Number - controls the number of sentences from the original text included in the abstact */
+		'nSentences': 3,

+		/**
+		 * `nWords`: Number - controls the length in words of the nGram output.
+Output might be larger as some words are ignored in the algorithm but present in the abstract, for ex. prepositions.
+When `nWords` is set, `nSentences` is ignored
+		 */
+		'nWords': 5,

+		/**
-		'corpus': anotherBigString, // `corpus` is the string you want to summarize 'nSentences': 3, // `nSentences` controls the number of sentences from the original text included in the abstact 'exclude': ['polar', 'bear'], // sum.js allows you to exclude from the final abstract ALL sentences that contain any of the words in the `exclude` param
+		 * `exclude`: Array[String] - sum.js allows you to exclude from the final abstract, sentences or nGrams that contain any of the words in the `exclude` param
+		 */
+		'exclude': ['polar', 'bear'],

+		/**
-		'emphasise': ['magic'] // forces sum.js to include in the summary the centences that contain any the words specified by `emphasise` param.
+		 * `emphasise`: Array[String] - forces sum.js to include in the summary the sentences or nGrams that contain any the words specified by `emphasise` param.
+		 */
+		'emphasise': ['magic']
 	});